imjoy-team/imjoy-cloud-annotation/docs/task-manager.md

 - `target_version`: annotation version, value used for the naming of the `targe_files_vi folder`.
 - `metatadata`: can contain any additional information, e.g. some text.
+- `completed`: indicates if a samples has been annotated (`true`) or not (`false`).
+This field exists once for the sample, and in each user assigned version.
+Some tasks can set have multiple users per sample (`user_per_sample`).
+The sample will only be marked as completed when at least as many users as specfied completed their annotation.

 ``` json
 {